deepeshAg/GitDox/README.md

 # GitDox

-GitDox is a revolutionary GitHub app that automates the documentation process for your teams.
-It intelligently analyzes your codebase, pull requests, and issues to generate comprehensive documentation that evolves with your code.
+GitDox is a revolutionary GitHub app that transforms how teams handle documentation by completely automating the process.
+It intelligently analyzes your codebase, pull requests, and issues to generate comprehensive documentation that evolves alongside your code.
 This project is written in TypeScript and built with Node.js leveraging React and Next.js.

 ## Table of Contents